anikom15/scanline-classic/README.md

 Using 0.5 will give a very aesthetic, Trinitron-like look.
 Lower values will look more like a shadow mask or slot mask.
-You can use 1.0 for monochrome CRTs, as those have sharp picure quality.
+You can use 1.0 for monochrome CRTs, as those have sharp picture quality.

 #### HI_RES_THRES